nordnet/frontend-mentorship/talks/06-re-ducks.md

 ### reasoning

-* separation of concerns vs separation of tech
+* doesn scale
 * easier to reason about (read, understand and test)
 * implementation details doesnt leak
+* separation of concerns vs separation of tech

 ---